 Wondering where you can find some modern African poetry?
 Check out this mobile site, curated by Badilisha Poetry X-Change, that has the largest database of African poets and poetry on the planet.

 Black People Invented Oral and Written Language and Have a Long and Proud Literary History.

-In this issue, we stepped into Prehistoric times (At least 5,000 Years Ago) The Thing: Sumerian and Nsibidi, the first written language systems, created by Black Africans in Mesopotamia.
+In this issue, we stepped into Prehistoric times (At least 5,000 Years Ago) The Thing: Old Nubian and Nsibidi, the first written language systems, created by Black Africans in Mesopotamia.

 Next week, we’ll fast forward into the 20th Century (100 Years Ago) The Place: Harlem (Renaissance), a community of writers and activists that inspired one of the greatest artistic, cultural, and intellectual movements.

 As the visionary co-founder and CEO of BLACK&SEXY TV, Dennis Dortch, oversees all productions and has served as the screenwriter, director and showrunner for many series.
 Dennis is a Sundance Film Festival Alumni and Gotham Award nominee as “Breakthrough Director” for his feature film debut, A Good Day to be Black & Sexy.